-Do I need a license to take a caravan on the road?
+Do I need a licence to tow a caravan on the road?

-No. However, depending when you passed your driving test, there are strict variations/restrictions on the load that you are allowed to tow.
 If you passed your driving test before January 1, 1997 you can drive a car with caravan or trailer up to a combined weight of 8.25 tonnes.
-For further details visit, Gov.UK's page for towing with a car.
+If you passed your driving test after this date then things get a bit more complicated so please visit our article on the subject here.

-Are passengers allowed to ride in a towed caravan?
+Are passengers allowed to ride in a caravan while it is being towed?

 Do I need caravan insurance?